Back Next

 Vector Network Analyzer Working Principle

 A USB vector network analyzer produces an RF stimulus signal which ranges from 9 kHz to 330 GHz with Copper Mountain Technologies VNAs.
 The signal is then applied to a Device Under Test (DUT) and the output of the DUT can be applied to a second port for analysis.
-Reflections from the input of the device under test which are sent back to the source port can also be analyzed.
+Reflections from the input of the DUT which are sent back to the source port can also be analyzed.
 The ability to separate signals traveling in opposite directions on a transmission line and produce a measurement is one of the main differences between a VNA and other electronic test devices such as spectrum analyzers or signal analyzers.

 The now low data-rate decimated raw data, S11, S12, S21, and S22 are sent via USB connection to the Copper Mountain Technologies (CMT) VNA software running on the host computer so that calibration can be applied, and the results are displayed in the desired format.